 - Check your source entries against your parenthetical citations.

 - Check your spelling, dates, and other source data.

-Then organize your works cited page, using MLA approved abbreviations and acronyms.
+After that, organize your works cited page using MLA-approved abbreviations and acronyms.

-As a final step, check your MLA school paper against your assignment rubric to make sure you’ve followed all your teacher’s guidelines.
-In some cases, your teacher’s instructions may differ from MLA guidelines but always follow your teacher’s rules.
+As a final step, check your MLA school paper against your assignment rubric to make sure you’ve followed all of your teacher’s guidelines.
+In some cases, your teacher’s instructions may differ from standard MLA guidelines.
+Even so, you should always follow your teacher’s rules.